programmfabrik/easydb-documentation/content/technical/api/search/_index.en.md

 The specification of the `nested_filter` is a map from fields (using only the field name, not the whole field path) to an array of terms.

 When sorting by linked objects, the whole hierarchy is considered by default.
-Using `with_path`: **false** you can override this behaviour.
+By using `with_path: false`, you can override this behaviour.

 Also it is possible to use the field `_score` which allows to sort by the relevance of the object in the search.
 The more should clauses that match, the more relevant the object.